Siebe Thissen (head of BKOR at CBK Rotterdam) spoke the text below during the opening of the festival We Love Public Space on 19 in May 2017

 Although the open land remained the property of a gentleman, residents, laid down in a written agreement, were able to use the land and the forest to graze their cattle, to cut peat, and to gather wood, construction wood, nuts, mushrooms and acorns.
 Moreover, open land was not allowed to be fenced - this was the case res nullius, "goods and things of nobody."
 Historians also speak of it open access, an open, very flexible access to the space.
 For centuries this public space functioned very well.
 But in the eighteenth and nineteenth centuries there was increasing criticism.
 Open grounds were considered a medieval relic.
 Common use would prevent users from innovating and making the country more productive.
 In short, public access and commonality could only result in under-exploitation.

-Private owners, local and national governments, fueled by enlightened, technocratic, profit-maximizing views, and furthermore supported by new strict legislation that worked to their advantage, insisted on the principle of open access ever further back.
+Private owners, local and national governments, fueled by enlightened, technocratic, profit-maximizing attitudes, and moreover backed by a new strict legislation that worked in their favor, pushed the principle of open access ever further back.
 This was the age of the enclosures, the fences.
 Open grounds were transformed into factory sites, industrial zones and agricultural and horticultural grounds, the domain of large consumers of fossil fuels and suppliers of carbon dioxide.
 Although open lands still exist in Europe - including in Belgium and England - privatization proved to be a very effective tool in further demolishing public space.